-RBAC (Role based access control) or role based permissions is way to restrict access based on a user's defined role.
+RBAC (Role-based access control) or role-based permissions is a way to restrict access based on a user's defined role.
 This guide will cover two different methods of enforcing access / RBAC to an API endpoint based on the user's role.

 Let's use the following user table for both examples of RBAC.
 Make note of the role field and the values for each user.

 Now, let's set up an API endpoint that GETs all users but only if the user trying to call the endpoint has a role of admin.

 Take note of the endpoint below, user authentication is required.
 Additionally, take note of the Function Stack:

 Get Record from user: This will use the authToken to find the user's ID and look up their information.

 Precondition: This will enforce that the user's role is equal to admin.
 If it is not, then it will throw and error and stop the endpoint.

 Query all records from user: This will only be performed if the user's role is an admin by passing the precondition.